Fear, Confusion And Separation As Trump Administration Sends Migrants Back To Mexico

 One by one, the judge asked if the migrants had a lawyer during a hearing last week.
 Nearly all of them said, "No."

 That's not unusual.
-More than 6,000 migrants who came to the United States to ask for asylum have been sent back to Ciudad Juarez, just across the border from El Paso, to wait for their day in U.S. immigration court under the so-called "Remain in Mexico" program.
+More than 6,000 migrants who came to the United States to ask for asylum have been sent back to Ciudad Juárez, Mexico, just across the border from El Paso, to wait for their day in U.S. immigration court under the "Remain in Mexico" program.
 But only about 20 of them have lawyers, according to human rights groups and attorneys who work with the migrants.

-Remain in Mexico is a key part of the Trump administration's plan to turn back a crush of migrants at the southern border, and it's an historic shift in how the asylum system works.
+Remain in Mexico is a key part of the Trump administration's plan to turn back a crush of migrants at the southern border, and it's a historic shift in how the asylum system works.

 The administration says the program will help restore a "safe and orderly immigration process" and prevent migrants from gaming the system by asking for asylum and then never turning up for court and disappearing in the interior of the United States.
 In June, the U.S. and Mexico announced plans to expand the program widely along their shared border.